The museum of Palazzo Braschi has rearranged the exhibition rooms to retrace the history of Rome

 The economic problems of Duke Luigi Braschi Onesti did not allow to complete the decorations of the palace.
 And on his death, in 1816, they remain partially unfinished.

-in 1871, the Braschi heirs they sell the building to the Italian State.
+In 1871, the Braschi heirs they sell the building to the Italian State.
 The state initially used it as the seat of the Ministry of the Interior and, later, as the seat of various fascist institutions.
 After the war (until 1949) three hundred families of homeless people live there and the habitual use of internal fires causes serious damage to the frescoes and floors.
 The building is also the subject of numerous demolitions and robberies.

 Palazzo Braschi becomes the seat of the Museum of Rome